Serverless compute

 When reading or writing to AWS S3 buckets in the same region as your workspace, serverless SQL warehouses now use direct access to S3 using AWS gateway endpoints.
 This applies when a serverless SQL warehouse reads and writes to your workspace’s root S3 bucket in your AWS account and to other S3 data sources in the same region.

-The following diagram shows important differences between the Serverless data plane and Classic data plane.
+The following diagram shows important differences between the serverless data plane and classic data plane for both serverless features.

 For more information about secure cluster connectivity, which is mentioned in the diagram, see Secure cluster connectivity.